Vytek/UnityCortoSDKTest/README.md

 ENG:

-First prototype to use the Short encoder / decoder in Unity.
+First prototype to use the Corto encoder / decoder in Unity.

 https://github.com/cnr-isti-vclab/corto